ayon-affle/vizury-ios-sdk/README.md

     ```pod install```

-4. Now, open your project workspace and check if MoEngage SDK is properly added.
+4. Now, open your project workspace and check if `VizuryEventLogger` and `VizuryRichNotification` SDK is properly added.

 ### Getting the SDK Manually
 Download the latest Vizury iOS SDK [`VizuryEventLogger`][VizuryEventLogger_ios].
 The framework file is available with `bitcode enabled` and `bitcode disabled`.
 Extract the required archive into a directory of your choice.
 The extracted file is `VizuryEventLogger.framework`